Is Montreal Safe at Night? 7 Tips to Know

 Some prevalent scams in Montreal include taxi overcharge scams, street performance scams, and the classic picture scam.

-The taxi scam is known all around the world.
-You get in a taxi, ask the driver to take you somewhere, and notice there’s no meter, but instead, they give you a price.
 This is a clear indication of overcharging you.
-Another example of this scam is as you’re on your way, the driver is taking a longer route to your destination so they can overcharge you.
+Another example of this scam is that, as you’re on your way, the driver takes a longer route to your destination so they can overcharge you.

 Picture scam is another popular scam in Montreal, a local will ask you to take their picture with their phone, once you’ve done so, as you’re handing back their phone, they drop it and excuse you of causing damages to their phone.
 At which point they begin demanding money from you.

-Street performers can be honest or dodgy; some will demand payment if you take a video of them.
-Others engage in game scams, like the guessing game scam with 3 cups and a ball.
+Others engage in game scams, such as the guessing game scam involving three cups and a ball.
 It’s a classic game scam done worldwide, you’ll never win the “big prize”.

 RELATED: 7 Must Try Foods in Montreal